 This five day expedition journey style program is most suited to Year 10, building on skills they have developed in the 3 previous years having developed positive relationships, thinking strategies and self awareness.
 This program allows students to engage with the natural elements and work through real life consequences exploring different leadership models along the way.
 The journey is designed in such a way that each student is encouraged to lead themselves first and then the group.

-This one day event engages students in a range of problem-solving activities exploring the ways in which they interact with those around them, how others perceive them, and taking the opportunity to practise leading themselves with this knowledge.
+This program engages students in a range of problem-solving activities exploring the ways in which they interact with those around them, how others perceive them, and taking the opportunity to practise leading themselves with this knowledge.
 Adapting the 6 hats of lateral thinking, the students will go through a process of identifying themselves with one of the 6 Hats (thinking style) and acknowledging that we all think and perceive situations differently.

-Adventure Alternatives has developed a Sequential Whole School School Camp Program which can be neatly dropped into any school to give a holistic approach to Outdoor Education and Schooling.
+Adventure Alternatives has developed a Whole School Sequential Camp Program which can be neatly dropped into any school to give a holistic approach to Outdoor Education and Schooling.
 The essence of the program is that it builds on the abilities of the individual from year to year, both from a physical and cognitive perspective.

-Too many school have a disjointed approach for school camp and don’t realise the detriment it has long term on the individual’s growth and appreciation of the use of the outdoors as a learning tool.
+Too many schools have a disjointed approach for school camp and don’t realise the detriment it has long term on the individual’s growth and appreciation of the use of the outdoors as a learning tool.